ettcohen/ettcohen.github.io/index.md

 <img align="right" width="260" height="300" style="right; padding-left:100px" src="assets/images/IMG_20210814_133626.jpg">

 I am a second-year Economics PhD student at the University of Minnesota.
-My research interests are broadly in Macro-Finance, Monetary Economics, and
+My research interests are broadly in Macro-Finance, Monetary Economics, and heterogeneous agent models.

-I was a Graduate Research Intern at the Federal Reserve Board of Governors in Summer 2024.
-Previously, I was a Research Assistant at the Federal Reserve Board of Governors, and completed my MA in Economics and Politics at the University of Edinburgh.
+Previously, I was a Graduate Research Intern at the Federal Reserve Board of Governors in Summer 2024, and before that a Research Assistant at the Federal Reserve Board of Governors.

 Have a look at my [CV](https://ettcohen.github.io/files/cv/ethan-cohen-cv.pdf) and my [research](https://ettcohen.github.io/research/).